 One-night pre-cruise hotel accommodation (twin share); pre- and post-cruise transfers; onboard lectures and access to public areas; shore excursions as described; shipboard accommodations; all meals onboard the ship.
+Rubber boots may be available on request.
 Subject to change without notice.

 Airfare; items of a personal nature, such as laundry, beverages; excess baggage charges; travel insurance; passport and visa fees; landing fees, kayaking supplement, gratuities, fuel surcharge may apply.

 PHOTOS: © E Bell, © L Tough, © G Riehle, © S Blanc, © A Russ, © K Ovsyanikova